G-Souza-99/chrome-extension-petify/README.md

 4 - Click Load Unpacked<br>
 5 - Select the file<br>

-6 - Now whenever you open a website that has images, you can click on the cheese button to Petify it all!
+6 - Now whenever you open a website that has images, you can click on the pet button to Petify it all!